 What Transducer Calibration Services do Applied Measurements offer?

 We provide a UKAS “traceable” calibration service.

-Which means that all our reference equipment has been inspected, evaluated and calibrated by a UKAS accredited laboratory whose own apparatus is traceable to national or international standards.
+This means that all our reference equipment has been inspected, evaluated and calibrated by a UKAS accredited laboratory whose own apparatus is traceable to national or international standards.